 Special Jury Award at 10th China International Children's Film Festival, Qingdao 2009

-After seeing the film, comments by viewers include:
+After seeing the film, comments by viewers included:

 “A poignant portrayal of the consequences of war and disease to innocent children.”
 (Dutch university student)

 “The reality of what our war did to our children.
 Now we have to fix it.”
-(Liberia parent)
+(Liberian parent)

 “I feel angry.
 Our president and every lawmaker and military person should see it so they realise the consequences of the violence that they don’t control.”
-(Uganda youth)
+(Ugandan youth)

 “Each country is so much the same.
 The innocent suffer the most.”
-(Somalia parent)
+(Somali parent)

 “I couldn’t sleep the night after I saw it.
 That wasn’t bad, it was good for me.
 Now I know the truth about war and death.”
 (USA child)

-Though a film cannot create world peace or health for all, THE STORY OF BABA can be a powerful catalyst to move children and adults to gain insight in the need for care for all and even become activists for peace.
+Though a film cannot create world peace or health for all, THE STORY OF BABA can be a powerful catalyst to move children and adults to gain insight in the need to become activists for peace and supporters of those people most affected.

-THE STORY OF BABA is also contained in the feature length documentary ECHOES OF WAR and its educational version FINDING COURAGE.
+THE STORY OF BABA is contained in the feature length documentary ECHOES OF WAR and its educational version FINDING COURAGE.